rpt25-fec-latke/collin-services/README.md

-# Project Name
-Game Information Carousel & Side Panel
+# Game Information Carousel & Side Panel

-> Project description
-An information section that includes images from the game, a brief description, tags related to the game and other specs.
+> An information section that includes images from the game, a brief description, tags related to the game and other specs.

 ## Related Projects
 reviews section - https://github.com/rpt25-fec-latke/tyler-services